RestartB/titanium/README.md

 - Presence Intent - needed for the now playing command.
 - Server Members Intent - needed for server member counts in the server info command.
-- Message Content Intent - Required for getting message content for the starboard, and for processing the leaderboard.
+- Message Content Intent - Required for getting message content for the fireboard, and for processing the leaderboard.

 ## Developing your own Cogs
 Titanium is modular and will load compatible cogs automatically.